 Independent business advocates: this survey is simple enough to replicate in your city or state and can be a great news hook to generate positive media coverage while engaging your local pharmacies!
 Contact us for assistance (free for AMIBA affiliates and business members).
 Learn more about how to educate people in your area about the benefits of doing business locally: get a free copy of our guide to effective public education campaigns.

 Find an independent pharmacist near you.

-For those wondering what happened to Walmart’s $4 generic drugs, they were primarily a PR stunt from the beginning.
+For those wondering what happened to Walmart’s $4 generic drugs, they were largely a bait-and-switch publicity stunt from the beginning.